 When it comes to self-serve campaign management, ad rotation is one of advertisers’ most valuable tools.
 Ad rotation refers to the way multiple ads in an ad set are delivered to your audience.
 On Spotify Ad Studio, you can use this tool to customise the way your ads in each ad set are served to listeners.

-If you’re wondering how to effectively leverage ad rotation in your next Spotify campaign, look no further than this best practices guide.
+If you’re wondering how to effectively leverage ad rotation in your next Spotify campaign, look no further than this ads rotation best practices guide.
 Below we share top use cases for the three different types of ad rotations: even, weighted, and sequential.
-Plus, tips on how ad rotation can influence your creative decisions and help to optimise campaign performance on Spotify.
+Plus, tips on how ad rotation can influence your creative strategy and help to optimise campaign performance on Spotify.

 1. Even rotation